 Amelia Dodge, center, hustled her way to first place in the 100m hurdles.

 Runners representing HVRHS, Kent School and Lakeview compete in the 1600m.
+Left, wood fuel is

 PHOTOS BY RILEY KLEIN Patrick Money soars to first place with a distance of 19-feet 7-inches in the long jump.